NFL Players Association: Bountygate

 The NFLPA, on behalf of Will Smith, Scott Fujita and Anthony Hargrove, three players suspended due to the Bountygate investigation by the NFL, filed a lawsuit against the league.
 The investigation found that New Orleans Saints players were allegedly paid bonuses for hits that injured opposing players.
 The players' lawsuit claimed NFL commissioner Roger Goodell "had violated the league's labor agreement by showing he had pre-determined the guilt of the players punished in the bounty probe before serving as the arbitrator for their June 18 appeal hearing".
 The suspensions were unanimously overturned by a three-member appeals panel; however, the ruling did not permanently void their suspensions.
 The NFL appointed former commissioner Paul Tagliabue to review the NFL's sanctions against the players, which he overturned.

-New drug policy
+Drug policy

 The league and the NFLPA approved updated substance abuse and performance-enhancing substance policies in September 2014.
 The regulations include human growth hormone testing and amended rules on DUIs and marijuana.
 Third-party arbitration will handle appeals.
 The deal lifted suspensions for some players the week it was approved.
 The NFL began testing players for HGH the next month.

-NFTs

-On September 29, 2021, the league and the NFLPA agreed to authorize Dapper Labs to create digital video NFTs of the top plays in a season and also in league history.
-Previously, the league opted to ban individual teams from selling sponsorships to cryptocurrency trading firms or NFTs.